 This also acts to protect your hives from people who are afraid of the idea of bees.
 I say ‘idea’ because most of these people know very little about bees and probably can’t tell the difference between a yellow jacket and a honey bee.

-People, with little knowledge, are capable of vandalizing your hives because they are ‘dangerous’.
+People with little knowledge are capable of vandalizing your hives because they are ‘dangerous.’
 As long as keeping bees is not illegal in your area, the best way to deal with these types is to locate and keep the hives away from their line of sight.
-A hedge or a fence like this one on here.
-This would work perfectly.
+A hedge or a fence like No products found. would work perfectly.

 Let Your Beehive Placement Be Accessible